Sync EV Review

 App Features 4/5

 The Sync EV claims to be the world's smallest electric vehicle charger, but is this ambition matched by material quality and an easy-to-use app?
-Read on to find out or watch our video review:
+Read our Sync EV charger review to find out or watch our video review at the bottom of this page.

 The Sync EV is one of, if not the, smallest home charge point on the market.

-It’s an untethered unit which means there is no cable attached.
-I personally like the cleaner look an untethered charger offers, but many understandably find a tethered charger like the Wallbox Pulsar Plus or Ohme Home Pro more convenient because the built-in cable is always ready for you.
+As standard, the Sync EV charge point is untethered.
+I personally like the cleaner look an untethered charger offers, but many understandably find a tethered charger like the Ohme Home Pro more convenient because the built-in cable is always ready for you.

 The Design